When you look for it, there is nothing to see.

 Each of the 5 emotions corresponding to one of the 5 elements is like a coin with two faces, a positive side and a negative side.

-The negative aspect of each emotion diminishes Wei Chi while the positive side of each one of them becomes our greatest opportunity to strengthen our Wei Chi.
+This is key: The negative aspect of each emotion diminishes wei chi while the positive side of each one of them becomes our greatest opportunity to strengthen our wei chi.

 In short, the source of Wei Chi that we have the most control over is related to our emotional intelligence.
-It encompasses an ability to minimize the negative, while increasing the positive aspects of our emotional life.
-That nourishes our Wei Chi, the energy of our immune system.
-It is the guardian of our health.
-It keeps us out of the doctor's office.
+It encompasses an ability to minimize the negative while increasing the positive aspects of our emotional life which is very nourishing to our wei chi, the energy of our immune system and the guardian of our health.
+It literally keeps us out of the doctor's office.

 The original slogan of the Phytobiodermie (energetic skincare) method, and of PHYTO5, its skincare brand, “Beauty is health made visible” dates back to the 70’s and in today’s terms we might be more likely to say, “Beauty is well-being made visible.”